airbus-cert/skyblue.team/content/posts/yagi-yet-another-ghidra-integration-for-ida.md

 In the end, this architecture helped during unit test writing.

-We need to deeply understand the code of Ghidra, and properly handle the IDA API.
+We need to deeply understand the code of Ghidra and properly handle the IDA API.
 Both of them are masterpieces of software engineering, so It was easy to find the perfect place.

 # All is about scope…

-In Ghidra, during decompilation, it use a Scope object to request the symbol database.
+In Ghidra, during decompilation, it uses a Scope object to request the symbol database.
 The first work in Yagi was to implement the Scope interface to request the IDA database.
 We also did a mapping between the type definition between Ghidra and IDA.
 It was pretty easy, but I needed to understand when to lock a type, put a read-only attribute on varnode, etc…